1. What kind of “radiation” is used by mobile phones and base stations?

 Base stations and mobile devices are designed, manufactured and tested to meet relevant radio wave exposure standards and regulations.
 Related product information on safe installation and usage is provided to customers and consumers.

-9. Is it safe to be close to base station antennas?
+8. Is it safe to be close to base stations?

 Yes.
-Only in an area directly in front of the antennas can the radio wave exposure exceed the safety limits.
-The size of this area varies from a few centimeters up to several meters, depending on the type of base station site and the power transmitted.
-The antennas are to be installed in such a way that people cannot get into this area.
+Only in an area directly in front of the base station antennas can the radio wave exposure exceed the safety limits.
+The size of this area varies from a few centimeters up to 10-30 meters, depending on the type of base station site and the power transmitted.
+The antennas are installed in such a way that unauthorized people do not have access to this area.

 Read more on the websites of the World Health Organization (WHO) and GSMA.

 Base stations use relatively low power for transmission.
-The antenna output power level of base stations is typically between 20 watts and a few hundred watts in outdoor environments and around a few watts or less in indoor environments.
+The antenna output power level is typically between 20 watts and a few hundred watts in outdoor environments and around a few watts or less in indoor environments.

 The intensity of the radio waves is drastically reduced with increasing distance from the base station antenna.
 Radio base station antennas are installed in such a way that the exposure levels are below established exposure limits for the general public.
 In fact, typical exposure levels are a few percent, or less, of the limits.